siddhantparadox/commandrex-cli/README.md

 commandrex run
 ```

-This launches CommandRex in interactive mode, where you can type natural language requests and get immediate command translations.
+This launches CommandRex in interactive mode with a welcome screen displaying "COMMAND REX" in green ASCII art.
+You can type natural language requests and get immediate command translations.

 **Options:**
 - `--debug` or `-d`: Enable debug mode with detailed system information